Estimated Length: 32 seat hours

 The estimated completion time for this course is 32 hours (four days).

-- Qualified to receive the Electronics Technicians Association (ETA) Fiber Optic Technician-Outside Plant (FOT-OSP) Certification
+- Qualified to receive the Electronics Technicians Association (ETA) and Fiber Optic Technician-Outside Plant (FOT-OSP) Certifications

 - Earn BICSI ITS Continuing Education Credits